-Mr. Fox is Director of Planning and Research at the Jewish Community Federation of Cleveland.
+Mr. Fox is Director of Planning and Research at the Jewish Community Followinian of Cloweland.

 Gallup (Israel).
-"A Pilot Poll of the Jewish Population of the U.S.A.," May 1990 (unpublished).
+"A Pilot Poll of the Jewish Population of the USA," May 1990 (unpublished).

 The Commission participated in a Gallup Omnibus Poll of the Jewish population in North America.
-The questions related to issues of concern to the Commission on Jewish Education in North America.
+The questions related to issues of concern to the Commission on Jewish Education in North America, particularly participation in Jewish educational programs and the potential market.-